antoineBonninProjects/sentinel3-sral-demo/README.md

 - No monitoring
 - No clustering or distributed storage
 - No regression tests
+- dask implem is minimal (no error handling / tasks failure recovery)
 - pytests are a bit limitted:
    - lack of edge case testing
    - lack of call parameters tests on methods and functions